-The information below is provided by ASIS Council Leadership.
+The information below is provided by ASIS IT Security Council.

 The attack used a massive number of lookup requests to overwhelm the Domain Name System (DNS) servers, which caused them to become non-functional.
 When this happens, those companies that have an Internet presence are not able to receive the traffic because their IP address cannot be found, o they are effectively cut off due to this gridlock.
 In this way, the attackers able to disrupt traffic to a significant number of sites with one coordinated attack.